-• SPAM_FEEDBACK_EXCLUDE_SERVER - This variable should be set in the other LISTSERV instances with the hostname of the instance that operates the Spam Feedback Loops.
-The optional port number must match the TCPGUI port for that instance if you are not using the default value.
-For example:
+SPAM_FEEDBACK_EXCLUDE_SERVER - This variable is intended to be set in any LISTSERV instance(s) which is/are sharing the feedback loop.
+It should NOT be set on the LISTSERV instance where the feedback loop is running.
+The value is the hostname (plus optional TCPGUI port number) of the instance that operates the Spam Feedback Loops.
+The optional port number must match the TCPGUI port for the feedback loop instance if the default value for TCPGUI_PORT on that instance has been changed.
+Examples: